Naturally Daily

 The omega-6 fatty acid found in this oil can help your body to burn fat, instead of storing it.

-The similar study that shows the efficacy of this oil to control glucose level proves its efficacy to manage obesity.
+The similar study that shows the efficacy of this oil to control glucose levels proves its efficacy to manage obesity.

-Using safflower oil in cooking may help you lose weight without bringing much change in your regular diet.
+Using safflower oil in cooking may help you lose weight without bringing much change to your regular diet.

 4. It May Relieve PMS Syndrome.